-You’d really like to boost your LinkedIn profile but you are a bit worried about your English skills?
+You’d like to use LinkedIn for networking in English but you are a bit worried about your English skills?
 As the Germans say ‘Kein Meister ist vom Himmel gefallen*’.
 There’s no shame in not being perfect, but a lot of us still find it challenging to write in a foreign language.
 Myself included.
 I rarely write in German as I’m conscious that my grammar isn’t quite right.
 Luckily, there are some really great ways to share content on LinkedIn to showcase your industry experience and insights.

 Make a video